 If you are using iOS 7.1 or newer on your iPhone, please download the newest version of the app to resolve some streaming music issues.

-Pizza and Pages - A book group for middle school students in 6th-8th grade!
+Pizza and Pages Book Group - A book group for middle school students in 6th-8th grade!
 We meet monthly in the Bowling Green Middle School Media Center, but students from all schools are welcome!

-Pizza and Pages meets next on Tuesday, November 6th at 2:30pm.
-Our theme is "Jane Yolen" and we are reading:
+Pizza and Pages meets next on Tuesday, April 16th at 2:30 pm.
+Our theme is "Library Books" and we are reading:

-Books for all our book groups are available to check out in the Children's Place!
+Books are available to check out in the Children's Place!

 Check out these podcasts!